 The cards can be digital or physical, i.e. written on pieces of paper.
 When creating cards, use the results of content inventory.
 Separate topics have to be on separate index cards.
 They should have numbers and some should have blank spaces, so the participants can create their own names for categories.
 As a result, you’ll see the approximate structure of a product and proceed with the first prototypes.
 But first, the categories must be labeled and defined in a navigation system.

 4. Build a website hierarchy for user-friendly navigation

-Every website or an app needs a solid navigation system that helps a user find what they need.
+Every website or app needs a solid navigation system that helps users find what they need.
 As soon as you have the results of card sorting activities, you will understand how to embody and classify the content in reality.
 This step embraces navigation design, labeling, and site mapping.
 Let’s define them one by one.

 Hierarchical – shows the information hierarchy from main elements to their sub-categories.
 An example is drop-down menus for large websites.

 A drop-down menu on Walmart website homepage, Source: Walmart

 Global or site-wide – present across all the pages, this navigation enables the users to get to the main page from every location, for example, left- or right-sided, top-centered, sticky menus, footers, or hamburger menus.

 Left-sided menu on Wikipedia, source: Wikipedia

 Local – shows the navigation of a specific area: a page or a part of a site and its content.
 It can be present in the form of lists.